The 6 players Man Utd signed along with Luke Shaw & how they fared

 The Argentinian World Cup winner is now at Juventus, having registered over 100 assists and won five Ligue 1 titles across his seven years at PSG.

 Now back at Benfica, he’s had a hell of a career in which his short-lived United stint can be seen as a blip.
 Still, he’ll always have that chip against Leicester.

 — Premier League (@premierleague) October 21, 2021

 Reuniting with Van Gaal, Netherlands international Blind was hailed as a canny signing by United and expected to be an integral part of their renaissance.

 It didn’t quite work out that way.
 Blind was okay at Old Trafford, playing 141 times for the club and starting the victorious 2017 Europa League final at centre-back.

 But there was always a nagging sense that United could do better and Blind was sold to Ajax in 2018.

-Blind is now at Bayern Munich after falling out with Erik ten Hag’s successor Alfred Schreuder.
+Blind is now at Girona after falling out with Erik ten Hag’s successor Alfred Schreuder.

 Joining from Ajax as a 16-year-old in 2014, Fosu-Mensah made 21 appearances as a teenager under Van Gaal, but only made nine more until his release in 2021.